 Wood Stork Mycteria americana

-The earliest documented occurrence of Wood Stork in Duval County is from 9 April 1930 (Stevenson & Anderson, 1994), but these prehistoric looking birds have undoubtedly been around a much much longer than that.
-Today they are fairly common in the right habitat and can be found year round in the county.
+The earliest documented occurrence of Wood Stork in Duval County is from 9 April 1930 (Stevenson & Anderson, 1994), but these prehistoric looking birds have undoubtedly been around much, much longer than that.
+Today they are fairly common in appropriate habitat and can be found year-round in the county.
 Your best bet is to stay in the eastern / coastal part of the county, where you can look for them in roadside retention ponds or even on some golf courses.
-I can virtually guarantee you will see them at or around the Jacksonville Zoo, where there is a naturally occurring, significant breeding colony each year beginning in March.
+I can guarantee you will see them at or around the Jacksonville Zoo, where there is a naturally occurring, significant breeding colony each year beginning in March.

 Another great place to check for them is the marshes along Heckscher Drive, at Alimacani Boat Ramp, and around Huguenot Memorial Park.